soasme/soasme.github.com/_posts/technology/2015/2015-06-18-microarchitecture.md

 ```

 ### Summary

-It's hard to guess the behavior other components will act if we chose not to
-constraint them, since they're self-independence.

-A well designed and implemented contract determines how these systems interact
-with each other, and in which way we will program.

 * Contract is probably one of the most important thing in microservice architecture.
 * Design a good contract, just follow widely-used RESTful API-style.